bonino97/NoticiasArgentina/README.md

-This project was bootstrapped with Create React App.

-Available Scripts
-First run, in projects directory:
+1)First run, in projects directory:

 npm install

-Then run:
+2)Then run:

 npm start

 Runs the app in the development mode.

 Open http://localhost:3000 to view it in the browser.

 View the project: